YeOldeDM/lets-godot-roguelike/pages/step-3-things.md

 This list will grow as our game gets more complex, but this gives us something to work with.

+We already have all this code written in our player script.
 We want to take all the code we've written in our player script which applies to that list above (actually, just the map position part, as our Icon requires no code yet), and move it to our new Thing script.
 You should be able to just cut the code from one script and paste it into the other.

 Now, your player script should only contain its `_ready` and `_input` functions and their contents.
 If you tried playing your game at this moment, all your movement code should be broken, of course.
 We just ripped a bunch of code out of our script, and now the remaining code is trying to call functions that no longer exist!
 Why the hell would we ever do that??